ejsiron/CrimZen/README.md

 ## Suggested Fonts

-This theme was built and tested using the [IBM Plex Mono](https://github.com/IBM/plex/releases) and [Deja Vu Sans Mono](https://dejavu-fonts.github.io/) fonts.
+This theme was built and tested using the [Hack](https://sourcefoundry.org/hack/), [IBM Plex Mono](https://github.com/IBM/plex/releases), and [Deja Vu Sans Mono](https://dejavu-fonts.github.io/) fonts.

 ## Problems

 Visual Studio Code controls the colors of a few elements, but grants access to dozens of others.
 I was not able to locate every single setting.
 In almost all of those cases, I allowed Visual Studio Code to set defaults.
-However, because I had to use the "vs-dark" base theme even though I have a light code editor, I expect some of those defaults might result in major legibility problems.
+However, because I'm mixing light and dark theme design patterns, I expect some of those defaults might result in major legibility problems.
 If you find one, please report it on the theme's [issues page](https://github.com/ejsiron/CrimZen/issues).
 Ensure that you provide reproduction steps.

 ## Theme Creation